 Animal studies should be reported in accordance with the ARRIVE (Animal Research: Reporting In Vivo Experiments) guidelines.
 These guidelines have been assembled by the National Centre for the Replacement, Refinement and Reduction of Animals in Research (N3R) with input from researchers, statisticians and publishers to provide a 20-point checklist for the reporting of animal studies.
 The guidelines can be downloaded here.
 Further information is on the N3R website.

 REGISTRATION OF CLINICAL TRIALS

 Human Reproduction supports the International Committee of Medical Journal Editors (ICMJE) in calling for the registration of all clinical trials at their inception.
-In accordance with this, authors of clinical trials are required to register their trial with one of the ICMJE recognised trial registries see http://www.icmje.org/faq_clinical.html.
-Upon submission, authors of trials are asked to provide evidence in the form of a trial registry number.
-This unique identifier will be published at the end of the abstract in accord with ICMJE recommendations.
+In accordance with this, authors of clinical trials are required to register their trial with one of the ICMJE recognised trial registries - click here.
+Upon submission, authors of trials are asked to provide evidence in the form of a trial registry number, the date of trial registration and the date of the first patient enrolment.
+These two dates and the unique identifier will be published at the end of the abstract in accord with ICMJE recommendations.

-Trials that are submitted without a registration number will be asked to provide one prior to commencement of the review process – unregistered trials will not be considered for review.
+Trials that are submitted without this information will not enter the review process until missing information is provided.
+Unregistered trials will not be considered for review.

 Inadequate or incorrect statistical analyses frequently cause rejection or delays in the review of manuscripts.
 Where appropriate, authors should seek advice from a professional statistician before the manuscript is submitted.
 As of July 2006 and in addition to the normal peer review procedure outlined above, all randomised controlled trials (RCTs) submitted to the journal are sent to members of a team of professional medical statisticians/methodologists at the University of Cambridge for reviewing.